Chapter 8 Using GitHub in a workflow

 8.3.4 Cloning your repository

-In git, to clone something is to get a copy of your project to your computer to work from.
+In Git, to clone something means to get a copy of your project onto your computer to work on.

 • clone - making a copy of a code base on your computer.